retsnom9/Quest-Design-Research/index.md

 **Fetch/Gather Quests:** "bring me 5 rat tails" kind of quest.

-**Delivery Quests:** bring a package from a Non-Playable Character (NPC) to another.
+**Delivery Quests:** bring a package from a Non-Player Character (NPC) to another.
 Could be considered as a variant of fetch quests.

 **Escort Quests:** Protect an NPC on their way to X place.